 No. Heath dinnerware, including teapots, is not for stovetop use or use with an open flame.

-When loading your dishwasher, always be sure to rinse first and make sure not to overload or allow plates to touch.
+Finally, when loading your dishwasher, always be sure to rinse first and make sure not to overload or allow plates to touch.
 You may also want to wash on a gentle or China cycle for a shorter wash time, less intense pressure, and lower heat.

-Please note that flatware marks actually sit on top of the glaze rather than cut into it.
+Please note that most flatware marks actually sit on top of the glaze rather than cut into it.
 That’s right: the ceramics are actually stronger than the soft metal in the flatware, which causes forks and knives to occasionally leave a superficial residue — not the other way around.

 Staining sometimes occurs if food, especially something acidic, is stored too long in Heath products.
-It’s best to remember that Heath pieces are for serving — not storage — but if you do find yourself in this situation, we recommend thoroughly hand-washing with Bar Keeper’s Friend.
+It’s best to remember that Heath pieces are for serving—not storage—but if you do find yourself in this situation, we recommend thoroughly hand-washing with Bar Keeper’s Friend.

 Quality & Safety

 We warranty our ceramic products for up to one year from purchase for proven defects in manufacture.
 If you encounter issues with your Heathware, please email or call Customer Service with details and we will help resolve the issue.

 We do not use lead as a glaze ingredient.
 Since every piece of dinnerware — from clay to kiln — is made in our factory right here in Sausalito, we know our materials and where they come from.